bonewolf22/Mortals-A-Chronicles-of-Darkness-Character-Builder/README.md

 # Mortals+ — Chronicles of Darkness Character Sheet Builder

-A free, browser-based character sheet builder for the Chronicles of Darkness tabletop RPG system.
-No installation required.
+Mortals+ is a browser-based character builder and live play aid for Chronicles of Darkness.

 **[Open the app →](https://bonewolf22.github.io/Mortals-A-Chronicles-of-Darkness-Character-Builder/)**